apache/cloudberry-site/docs/developer/develop-extensions-using-rust.md

 # Develop Database Extensions Using PGRX

 This document explains how to develop database extensions using Rust and the PGRX framework.
-PGRX is a Rust framework for developing extensions for HashData Lightning, offering a safe and efficient development experience.
+PGRX is a Rust framework for developing extensions for Apache Cloudberry, offering a safe and efficient development experience.

 For the core features of PGRX, see [PGRX Core Features](#pgrx-core-features).
 For notes of PGRX, see [Considerations and Best Practices for PGRX](#considerations-and-best-practices-for-pgrx).

 ## Requirements for Development Environment

 - Make sure that your OS is one of Debian/Ubuntu and RHEL/CentOS.
-- Make sure that your HashData Lightning cluster is compiled from source code, not installed using RPM package.
+- Make sure that your Apache Cloudberry cluster is compiled from source code, not installed using RPM package.

 ### Basic Software Environment